ms-iot/content/en-US/Docs/BuildingAppsForIoTCore.md

 ---

 # Building Applications for Windows 10 IoT Core
-Learn about the languages supported on IoT Core as well as the UWP and Non UWP app types supported on IoT Core.
+Learn about the languages supported on IoT Core as well as the UWP and non-UWP app types supported on IoT Core.

 ## Application Types
 ___